sabiqunforerunner/sabiqunforerunner/README.md

 - 👋 Hellooo, I’m @sabiqunforerunner
 - 👀 I am an aspiring software engineer
-- 🌱 i love learning and knowledge
+- 🌱 learner and curious by nature,
-- 💞️
-- 📫
-- ⚡ Fun fact: ... im muslimah
+ ⚡

 <!---
 sabiqunforerunner/sabiqunforerunner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.